Trip Start Sep 01, 2011

 Home to the ancient Indus Valley Civilization and a region of historic trade routes and vast empires, four of the world's major religions - Hinduism, Buddhism, Jainism and Sikhism- originated here

-of the world’s fastest-growing economies, India has certainly made
+With one of the world’s fastest-growing economies, it has certainly made

 More than any other place on the planet, it combines horror and